“Storage almost full,” my iphone nagged repeatedly, yet with back-to-back dance recitals and a school band concert, I could not be bothered.

 Note: You can mix terpenes directly into 3 mL of your CBD oil, but I prefer to use organic sunflower oil (or similar).
 Giving the terpenes separately / alongside the CBD helps with adjusting the the dosage while maintaining a consistent CBD dose.

 Observe, take notes and create new blends based on the results.
 It’s empowering to take charge and add even greater capabilities to the amazing healing benefits that quality CBD oil delivers.

 If your child (or you!) would also like additional specific flavors, True Blue Terpenes sells over 35 very tempting sounding flavor drops.
 We find that a few drops of the Limonene terpene also works very well to mask CBD oil flavor if needed.

 Filled with hope for the future

-We’ve only been using CBD oil for one month and already Caroline’s anxiety and inflammation have decreased more than with any other supplements, medicines or treatments (for PANS or Lyme) in the past year.
+We’ve only been using CBD oil for one month and already my daughter’s anxiety and inflammation have decreased more than with any other supplements, medicines or treatments (for PANS or Lyme) in the past year.
 Every day, she continues to steadily improve.